 - 2015 kWhs generated by alternative measures = 173,745

-HEA has become the first utility in the State to adopt net metering standards designed to encourage the development of member-owned renewable energy systems.
+HEA was the first utility in the state to adopt net metering standards designed to encourage the development of member-owned renewable energy systems.

-Some of the highlights of the new net metering regulations are:
+Some of the highlights of the net metering regulations are:

 - If HEA supplies more electric energy to the net metering member during the month than the member supplies to the utility, HEA will bill the consumer for the number of kilowatt hour hours of net energy used.
 For example, if a net metering member uses 800 kilowatt hours (kWh) from HEA but generates 100 kWh back to the grid, then the member will be billed for only 700 kWh.

 - If the member supplies more electric energy to HEA during the month than the HEA supplied to the member, then HEA will credit the member’s account.
-The credit amount is derived by multiplying the amount of net energy generated to the grid by the non-firm purchased power rate in HEA’s filed tariff.
-For example, if a net metering member uses 100 kWh and generates 800 kWh back to the grid, the member will receive a credit for 700 kWh at the non-firm purchase power rate.
+The credit amount is derived by multiplying the amount of net energy generated to the grid by the Small Facility Power Purchase Rate (SFPPR) in HEA’s filed tariff.
+The current SFPPR is 8.289 cents/kWh (effective April 1, 2019).
+For example, if a net metering member uses 100 kWh and generates 800 kWh back to the grid, the member will receive a credit for 700 kWh at the SFPPR.

-- The size of the member generation systems is limited to 25 kilowatts.
+- The size of the member generation systems is limited to 25 kilowatts, with a minimum of .4 kilowatts.

 Eligible generation systems include solar, wind, biomass, hydroelectric, geothermal, hydrokinetic, ocean thermal, and landfill or biogas.